open-s4c/demo-asplos24/README.md

 The resulting code uses the strongest barriers on every racy access.
 How to optimize this code (relaxing barriers), without breaking its correctness?

-We can try to manually do that, but it is error prone.
-Try it out, running the newly compiled `ccat` with the script on an ARMv8 machine.

-The answer should be given in part 2 of this demo.
+We can try to manually do that, but it is a quite error prone task.
+Try it out by changing the code in `ringbuf_spsc.h`, recompiling `ccat` and reruning the script.
+In part 2 of this demo, we will show how to use `vsyncer` to perform this optimization automatically while verifying the code correctness.

 ### Issue 4: Using TSAN

-Note that if you compile `ccat.c` with `-fsanitize=thread`, TSAN will report false positive races in the access to the array in the enqueue and dequeue functions, even if you are using strong barriers.
-The reason is that TSAN does not understand weak memory.
-Wiith `vsyncer` we should be able to use data race as a reliable indicator of concurrency issues.
+Note that if you compile `ccat.c` with `-fsanitize=thread`, TSAN will report data races in the access to the ring buffer array between enqueue and dequeue.
+These reports are however **false positives**.
+TSAN does not understand weak memory semantics.
+With `vsyncer` we should be able to use data race as a reliable indicator of concurrency issues.

 ---